bennhub/Cypress-e2e-w-snapshots/README.md

 and Image Snapshot: https://www.npmjs.com/package/cypress-image-snapshot

-Once installed, clone repro then use the following commands to execute.
+Once installed, clone repo then use the following commands to execute.
 Make sure to run with --env updateSnapshots=true first to add the base images.

 **Commands of Execution**